A Conversation with Adam Campbell: A Taste For Life

 by Richard Whittaker , Dec 13, 2012

 It was one of those bright mornings we’re blessed with so often in the Bay Area.
 No matter that it was mid-December.
-A week earlier, I’d been ambushed by Pancho Ramos Stierle and Sam Bower and told that I had to interview one of the visitors staying at Casa de Paz who I had to meet - Adam Campbell.
-Neither Sam nor Pancho twist my arm very often and when they do, I’m immediately intrigued.
-Both possess inspired vision—Sam is the founding director of greenmuseum.org and Pancho, a founding member of Oakland’s Casa de Paz at Canticle Farm.
-And both are close friends from among the servicespace.org community.
+A week earlier, I’d been ambushed by Pancho Ramos Stierle and Sam Bower.
+They were excited.
+A visitor was staying at Casa de Paz who I had to meet - Adam Campbell.
+Neither Sam nor Pancho twist my arm very often and when they do, I pay attention.
+Sam was the founding director of greenmuseum.org and Pancho, a founding member of Oakland’s Casa de Paz at Canticle Farm.
+I agreed that I had to meet Adam.

-When the morning for the interview arrived, I found Sam and Pancho and Adam all in high spirits.
-But before sitting down together, I couldn’t resist a quick walk around Canticle Farm, four houses on connecting lots that stretch across a city block in Oakland’s Fruitvale District, and a great example of urban permaculture.
-Sam wanted to show me the latest house they had acquired.
-“But we have to go through the chicken coop to get there,” he said.
+When the morning for the interview arrived, I found Sam, Pancho and Adam all in high spirits.
+But before sitting down together, we took a quick walk around Canticle Farm - four houses on connecting lots stretching across a city block in Oakland’s Fruitvale District, and a great example of urban permaculture.
+Sam wanted to show me the latest house they'd acquired - “But we have to go through the chicken coop to get there,” he said.
 Really?
 It was one of those things impossible to make up and gave me a little added charge.

 Soon Sam and I were back in Casa de Paz with Pancho and Adam.
 Pancho handed me a slice of fuyu persimmon from their own trees as water for tea was reaching a boil.
 The energy in the room, I realize now in thinking about it, had to do with the joy of right action, of sowing the seeds of community and loving kindness.
 I was standing with three ahimsa warriors and feeling grateful for my good fortune.

-Richard Whittaker: We just finished watching this beautiful little video about a group of people in Paraguay turning trash into musical instruments.
+Richard Whittaker: Okay.
+What a beautiful thing! - this group of people in Paraguay turning trash into musical instruments.
 And you said, Adam —

 Adam Campbell: It reminds me of the irrepressibility of the human spirit.
 And that even in the midst of everything unraveling around us, in the end it will be beauty that saves us

-RW: That’s a beautiful idea and I hope it’s true.
+RW: That’s a sweet idea and I hope it’s true.
 But tell me something about yourself.

 AC: Gosh, there are so many ways to tell a story.
 Okay.
 I was born in southwest Missouri in the town of Branson.
 The people there like to call it the country music capital of the world.
 I think now it has about 8,000 people.
 And Branson gets almost six million tourists a year.
 I think it’s the second biggest tour bus destination in the United States.
 It’s this crazy American anomaly in the hills of the Ozark Mountains next to two lakes.
 It’s a strange and wonderful place, really.
 There’s beauty and joy and wonder there.
 And it’s also kind of a microcosm of what I’ve seen happening all around the world.
 But it took me traveling around the world before I realized what I had experienced in my own hometown.
 I’d say that’s of people wanting an authentic cultural experience, and realizing that the modern paradigm doesn’t really provide it.
 So when they find a grass-rootsy, homegrown place—a group of people who have lived in a place and developed something over a long period of time—people realize its value.
 Unfortunately, then they often try to commodify it and destroy what was there in the first place.